First Medical Treatment After an Accident

 • Blog

 Every year, approximately 117,000 people are injured in Georgia car accidents.
 Some take themselves to emergency rooms while others are transported to a hospital in an ambulance.
-A few think they were not hurt, only to develop some aches and pains which turn out to be serious injuries caused by the accident.
-No matter which category you are in, your first visit with a medical professional is very important for your overall health and to support a later claim for damages.
+There are a few who think they were not hurt, only to later develop some aches and pains which turn out to be serious injuries caused by the accident.
+No matter which category you are in, your first visit with a car accident doctor is very important, not only for your overall health but also to support a later claim for damages.

 Importance of a First Visit Following an Accident

 At your first visit after the car accident, be sure you report to the doctor all your aches and pains, no matter how minuscule they may seem to you at the time.
 Your back may ache so badly that you forget to mention your sore thumb that was sprained or broken during the accident.
-The doctor, especially one familiar with working with patients injured in accidents, should know what questions to ask you to discover injuries that you may not have even noticed.
-If you are treated in an emergency room, it is vital that you comply with the recommendations for follow-up care with your personal physician.
+A car accident doctor, experienced with accident victims, should know what questions to ask you to discover injuries that you may not have even noticed If you are treated in an emergency room, it is vital that you comply with the recommendations for follow-up care with your personal physician.

 If your first doctor visit is a day or two following the accident, report all symptoms, each and every ache and pain, to the doctor.
-The examination may reveal sore spots or sprains you were not initially aware of.
+An examination by an accident doctor may reveal sore spots or sprains you were not initially aware of.
 The doctor will also be able to tell you what symptoms to watch for that may appear later.

 When You Think You Were Not Injured